Louisville Birth Asphyxia Attorneys

 - High-blood pressure of the mother, especially in post-term pregnancies

 Appropriate prenatal care and treatment of these conditions can prevent long-term complications from birth asphyxia, however, if a doctor or nurse does not properly respond to these situations, an infant may be left with permanent physical and mental disability.
 The dedicated team at Dolt, Thompson, Shepherd & Conway can thoroughly investigate your claim to determine if negligence occurred and who is responsible.

-Hypoxic-Ischemic Encephalopathy (HIE) is a diagnosis made by a neonatologist or pediatric neurologist and is frequently caused by birth asphyxia.
-HIE happens when the oxygen supply is cut off or limited and causes damage to brain cells and the spinal cord.
-HIE typically occurs during or immediately following birth.
-Infants can die from HIE, and the majority of others will be affected by mental retardation, epilepsy, learning disabilities, and cerebral palsy.
+Infants can die from oxygen deprivation during birth and the majority of others will be affected by mental retardation, epilepsy, learning disabilities, and cerebral palsy.
 Infants who were deprived of oxygen at birth are also at an increased risk for developing seizures.

 Birth asphyxia can have lasting consequences on a newborn requiring emergency medical treatment, years of therapy, and even special education, all of which can cost hundreds of thousands of dollars over their lifetime.
 By filing a birth injury claim against the doctor or hospital who is responsible for your child’s condition, you can ensure they receive the top-quality medical care they need to live a full life.

 Contact an Experienced Birth Injury Lawyer in Louisville Today